Select Page

 In her professional life, Allison has focused on public health and healthcare management, overseeing medical scribes in the emergency department and hospital setting.
 In 2020, Allison completed a professional certification in Organization Development.
 She is an active member of the American Public Health Association and the Organization Development Network.
 In her free time Allison enjoys exploring new places, seeing live music performances, going to the beach, listening to audiobooks/podcasts, and spending time with family and friends.

-Katie Dukes, National Vice President for Communication & Recognition
+Kelsey Reilly, National Vice President for Membership & Expansion

 She / Her / Hers